imagej/imagej.github.io/pages/Developing_ImageJ_in_IntelliJ_IDEA.md

 ## Launch the program

-1. Choose {% include bc content='Run|Edit Configurations' %} from the
+1. Choose {% include bc content='Run|Edit Configurations'%} from the
     menu
 2. Click the Plus icon and choose Application
 3. In the Name field, type "ImageJ"
 4. Type "net.imagej.Main" for the Main class
 5. For "Use classpath and JDK of module" select "imagej" from the list
 6. Click OK
-7. Choose {% include bc content='Run|Run "ImageJ"' %} from the menu
+7. Choose {% include bc content='Run|Run "ImageJ"'%} from the menu

 The project automatically builds before launching, so it may take a little while the first time.